Emma Johnston

-Emma Letitia Johnston is an Australian marine ecologist and academic.
-In February 2025, she became the Vice Chancellor of the University of Melbourne.
+Emma Letitia Johnston (11 June 1973 – 26 December 2025) was an Australian marine ecologist and academic.
+In February 2025, she became the vice-chancellor of the University of Melbourne.

-She was also the Deputy Vice Chancellor (Research) at the University of Sydney, as well as the former dean of science and Pro Vice-Chancellor (Research) at the University of New South Wales.
-She also served as president of Science & Technology Australia.
+Johnston was also the deputy vice-chancellor for research at the University of Sydney, as well as the former dean of science and pro-vice-chancellor for research at the University of New South Wales.
+She had also been the president of Science & Technology Australia.

 Early life and education

-Emma Letitia Johnston grew up near the sea, and spent much time swimming, snorkelling and sailing as a child.
-Her father was an applied mathematician and her mother a painter.
+Emma Letitia Johnston was born on 11 June 1973 and grew up near the sea in the Melbourne suburb of Williamstown.
+She spent much time swimming, snorkelling, and sailing as a child.
+Her father was an applied mathematician with a PhD in chemical engineering from Manchester University.
+Her mother was a painter with a master's degree in chemistry from Leeds University.

-Johnston studied physics and chemistry in high school, and not biology.
-However, she decided to focus on biology in her undergraduate degree (Bachelor of Science) at the University of Melbourne, which she completed in 1998 with first class Honours.
-In 1994, Johnston was elected president of the Melbourne University Student Union, at the time the largest student organisation in Australia, for 1995.
+Johnston graduated from University High School in Melbourne.
+She studied physics and chemistry at high school but not biology.
+She decided, however, to focus on biology in her undergraduate degree (Bachelor of Science) at the University of Melbourne, which she completed in 1998 with first class honours.

-Johnston completed her PhD in marine ecology in 2002 at the University of Melbourne.
+She completed her PhD in marine ecology in 2002 at the University of Melbourne.

 Career

-Johnston joined University of New South Wales (UNSW Sydney) as an associate lecturer in 2001.
+Johnston joined the University of New South Wales (UNSW Sydney) as an associate lecturer in 2001.
 She went on to became head of the Applied Marine and Estuarine Ecology Lab at UNSW.
-She has also led major projects for industry, government, the Australian Research Council and the Australian Antarctic Science Program.
-She was appointed Pro-Vice-Chancellor (Research) at UNSW.
+She also led major projects for industry, government, the Australian Research Council and the Australian Antarctic Science Program.
+She was appointed pro-vice-chancellor for research at UNSW.

-Johnston was the inaugural director of the Sydney Harbour Research Program, a flagship research project at the Sydney Institute of Marine Science.
+She was the inaugural director of the Sydney Harbour Research Program, a flagship research project at the Sydney Institute of Marine Science.
 She was director of the project in 2012.

-She was Dean of Science at UNSW until July 2022, when she was appointed Deputy Vice-Chancellor (Research) at the University of Sydney.
+Johnston was Dean of Science at UNSW until July 2022, when she was appointed deputy vice-chancellor for research at the University of Sydney.

+In February 2025, she became the vice-chancellor of the University of Melbourne.

 Research

 Johnston's research group at UNSW investigated the ecology of human impacts in marine systems, combining the diverse disciplines of ecology, microbiology and ecotoxicology to expand fundamental understanding and provide recommendations for management.
-Her research is conducted in such diverse field environments as Sydney Harbour, Antarctica, the Great Barrier Reef, and temperate Australian estuaries.
+Her research was conducted in such diverse field environments as Sydney Harbour, Antarctica, the Great Barrier Reef and temperate Australian estuaries.

 Among Johnston's significant research findings is the discovery that toxic contaminants facilitate the invasion of coastal waterways by non-indigenous species.
 Some of her research topics include: determining the major drivers of marine bio-invasions, the vulnerability of Antarctic marine communities, and developing new biomonitoring techniques and informing the development of effective management of biodiversity in Australian estuarine systems.